 As the summer months roll in, it’s about that time to head to the amusement parks!
 Although a great source of entertainment, we must be mindful of the risks.
 More than 4,400 children under the age of 17 are injured on park rides each year.
 Although most injuries are not serious, nearly 70 of these children are injured enough to be hospitalized.
 Be aware of potential injuries at parks and know that accidents can occur at any ride and across many locations.
+As professional personal injury lawyers, we have grown accustomed to seeing different injury cases in environments like this.

 Serious injuries at amusement parks are rare – averaging about two percent each year.
 However, the typical bumps, bruises, mild concussions, and heat exhaustion can be avoided by taking proper precautions.